program-world-labs/DDDGo/README.md

 The service is built with a layered architecture, typical in DDD:

-- **Domain Layer**: This is the heart of the software, containing business logic and types, which doesn't depend on other layers.
+- **Domain Layer**: This is the core of the software, containing business logic and types, which doesn't depend on other layers.
 - **Application Layer**: This layer drives the workflow of the application, directing the domain layer, and is kept thin with logic that does not belong in the domain.
 - **Infrastructure Layer**: This layer provides generic technical capabilities that support higher layers (message sending, persistence, drawing UI components, and so on).
 - **Adapter Layer (or Presentation Layer)**: This layer is responsible for presenting information to the user and interpreting the user's commands.